yomazini/dotfiles/README.md

 - **Expert Personas**: Generate high-quality code, documentation, summaries, and more with a single command.
 - **Streamlined Workflow**: Integrate advanced AI capabilities directly into your terminal.

+🚀 **The Ultimate AI-Powered Terminal Command Playbook Agents: Your A-to-Z Guide for Gemini CLI Mastery**

+Imagine building a small to medium-sized application using only manual methods—no AI assistant, no optimized dotfiles, and no custom slash commands.
+Now, consider the hours spent on repetitive tasks like writing documentation, creating test cases, formatting commit messages, and building project plans from scratch. 🚀 The [AI-Powered Terminal Command Playbook](https://github.com/yomazini/dotfiles/blob/main/AI-Powered%20Terminal%20Command%20Playbook%20Agents.pdf) is designed to eliminate that friction entirely.
+By integrating this suite of custom agents directly into your terminal, you can automate these workflows, with each tool acting like a **second brain** that understands the specific context of your project's data, not just vague instructions.
+This approach saves a minimum of five hours on any given project and boosts your productivity tenfold, all while delivering a more consistent and professional result.

 ## 🛠️ What's Included

 ### 📁 Configuration Files